chunpingy24/streaming_services/README.md

 # streamingservices

-This portfolio contains my approach on how to build a Churn Management Analysis Framework, and how to build a Churn Prediction Model.
+This portfolio contains my approach on how to build a Churn Management Analysis Framework, and how to build a Churn Prediction Model in the context of an APAC streaming service.